-- 10 FMNP courses have been developed (and several more, including Freshwater Restoration, are in the works) - 532 individuals have contributed as certified FMNP instructors in the program's lifetime, with 176 active instructors representing 64 instructor teams currently - We've issued approximately 20,000 FMNP certificates to nearly 9,000 individuals - We responded to the COVID pandemic with online and hybrid course offerings that we will continue to offer along with traditional in-person courses - FMNP graduates around the state continue to promote the mission of the program as volunteers, educators/ecotour guides, and by sharing enjoyment, respect, and sensible use of our valuable natural resources For all these and many other contributions, we are grateful to all our FMNP instructors and graduates and to the folks who have worked behind the scenes to help make these things possible.
+- 10 FMNP courses have been developed (and several more, including Freshwater Restoration, are in the works) - 532 individuals have contributed as certified FMNP instructors in the program's lifetime, with 176 active instructors representing 64 instructor teams currently - We've issued approximately 20,000 FMNP certificates to nearly 9,000 individuals - We responded to the Covid pandemic with online and hybrid course offerings that we will continue to offer along with traditional in-person courses - FMNP graduates around the state continue to promote the mission of the program as volunteers, educators/ecotour guides, and by sharing enjoyment, respect, and sensible use of our valuable natural resources For all these and many other contributions, we are grateful to all our FMNP instructors and graduates and to the folks who have worked behind the scenes to help make these things possible.
 It's been an amazing 20 years, I look forward to the next 20!
 Our recent 20th Anniversary FMNP Festival was a great success!
-About 300 FMNP graduates, friends, and instructors participated in the festival and with their support, the over \$10,000 raised will support the FMNP Endowment Fund.
-This newly established fund will ensure the FMNP continues to provide courses and encourage FMNP graduates to share their knowledge and passion for nature with others.
+About 300 FMNP graduates, friends, and instructors participated in the festival and contributed over \$10,000 in support of the FMNP Endowment Fund.
+This endowment is being established to ensure the FMNP has financial support to continue providing courses and motivating FMNP graduates to share their knowledge and passion for nature with others far into the future.
 We had 6 amazing online events with speakers from Audubon Florida, Florida Wildlife Corridor Coalition, Florida DEP Office of Greenways and Trails, Florida Wildflower Foundation, and Mote Marine Laboratory and Aquarium.
 We also came together to celebrate in person!
 We had 12 in-person events across the state.
-Here

-Photo by Catherine Vecchio are a few highlights from the events:
+Here are a few highlights from the events: